Chlorine Dioxide

-In its pure state, chlorine dioxide (ClO2) is a reddish yellow gas at ambient conditions.
-Its smell is similar to chlorine, reminiscent of nitric acid.
-Its solubility in water at atmospheric pressure and 25 ° C is close to 3 g / L (≈ 3000 ppm).
+In its pure state, chlorine dioxide (ClO2) is a reddish-yellow gas at ambient conditions.
+Its odor is similar to chlorine, reminiscent of nitric acid.
+Its solubility in water at atmospheric pressure and 25°C is close to 3 g/L (≈ 3000 ppm).

 It is highly oxidizing and reacts violently with organic materials.
 In its gaseous state, at concentrations above 10% in air at atmospheric pressure, it detonates easily in the presence of sunlight, heat or in contact with mercury, phosphorus, potassium hydroxide, sulfur, mercury or carbon monoxide.